-Shirts (includes jerseys, sweaters, jackets, etc.) which advertise alcoholic beverages, tobacco products, vulgar/sexual expressions, illegal substances, have excessive tears in the fabric or messages of a violent nature, or in grades 4 and 5, clothing that is suggestive in nature, such as bare mid-riffs, tank tops, spaghetti straps, low cuts, back-less dresses, or clothing made from see-through materials are not acceptable.
+Shirts (includes jerseys, sweaters, jackets, etc.) which advertise alcoholic beverages, tobacco products, vulgar/sexual expressions, illegal substances, have excessive tears in the fabric or messages of a violent nature are not acceptable.
+Clothing that is suggestive in nature; such as bare mid-riffs, tank tops, spaghetti straps, low cuts, back-less dresses, or clothing made from see-through materials are not acceptable.